fusionx1/terminus-get-newrelic/README.md

 [![Terminus v1.x Compatible](https://img.shields.io/badge/terminus-v1.x-green.svg)](https://github.com/pantheon-systems/terminus)

 Terminus Plugin that fetches metric data from new relic api:
-1. It will display overview of newrelic per environment
+1. It displays list of sites without newrelic within an organization
+2. It displays slowest performing sites using new relic data(throughput, response time, apdex)
-2. It shows an alert if the environment is under stress using new relic color coding [Pantheon](https://www.pantheon.io) sites.
+3. It shows an alert if the environment is under stress using new relic color coding [Pantheon](https://www.pantheon.io) sites.

 Learn more about Terminus and Terminus Plugins at: